Last Updated on 31 January 2022 by Dan

 The first is the use of Open Banking to share details from your account.
 In terms of the mechanics of this, all your provide is read only data – I.E it’s the equivalent of letting the app take a peek at your statement for a short period of time which you must re-permit each 90 days – you don’t give any access to the actual management or login of your bank account.

 Remember – you should NEVER give any app or any person any of your account login details directly.

 Therefore the potential direct harm or someone to make malicious transactions/steal your money is limited, however in a more general sense you should think carefully about who you provide even read-only access to.
 In the wrong hands it could provide a fraudster or hacker with data on your spending that could help them commit identity fraud.

 Overall review of the Plum app

-The value of Plum is really in it’s ability to nudge.
+The value of the Plum app is really in it’s ability to nudge.
 It’s to change what’s a good intention into actual reality.
 Those who’ll get most benefit out of it are those who mean to set money aside and then don’t.

 The other group that will really benefit from this are those who would like to save but worry about not quite having enough to meet bills etc. – the Plum algorithm is clever in working out what’s appropriate and giving you control that you don’t go overdrawn.

 If you fall into these categories, Plum is an app well worth using – it can help turn an intention into a habit.

 For those who are more experienced with where they put their money and are confident in monitoring their finances themselves, I don’t think there’s enough here to give you benefit over simply doing what you’re doing.

 And that’s it!

 Thank you for reading!
-If you have any further questions about Plum or have your own experiences using the app then please let us know by using the comments below.
+If you have any further questions about the Plum app or have your own experiences using the app then please let us know by using the comments below.